Managing databases within Laravel Vapor.

 file:

 CLI command to rotate the password of a database.
-Alternatively, you may leverage users to “rotate” the password of a database without downtime by creating a new user, updating the environment to use that user, deploying the environment, and then deleting the old database user.
+Alternatively, you may leverage users to “rotate” the password of a database without downtime by creating a new user, updating the environment to use that user, deploying the environment, and then deleting the old database user.database:scale

 CLI command.
 When scaling a fixed size database, the database will be unavailable, and the amount of time it takes to scale the database could vary based on the size of the database.
 Therefore, you should place your application in maintenance mode before beginning the scaling operation: